Cross-cultural communication: Cross-language concerns in qualitative research

 Similarly, qualitative research interviews involve a continuous reflection on language choices because they may impact the research process and outcome.
-In his work, Lee illustrates the central role that reflexivity plays in setting researcher's priorities and his/her involvement in the translation process.
-Specifically, his study focuses on the dilemma that researchers speaking the same language of participants face when the findings are intended to an English-speaking audience only.
+In his work, Lee illustrates the central role that reflexivity plays in setting researchers' priorities and his/her involvement in the translation process.
+Specifically, his study focuses on the dilemma that researchers speaking the same language as participants face when the findings are intended for an English-speaking audience only.
 Lee introduces the article by arguing that "Research conducted by English-speaking researchers about other language speaking subjects is essentially cross-cultural and often multilingual, particularly with QR that involves participants communicating in languages other than English" (p.
 53).
 Specifically, Lee addresses the problems that arise in making sense of interview responses in Mandarin, preparing transcriptions of interviews, and translating the Mandarin/Chinese data for an English-speaking/reading audience.
-Lee's work then, demonstrates the importance of reflexivity in cross-language research since the researcher's involvement in the language translation can impact the research process and outcome.
+Lee's work then demonstrates the importance of reflexivity in cross-language research since the researcher's involvement in the language translation can impact the research process and outcome.

-Therefore, in order to ensure trustworthiness, which is a measure of the rigor of the study, Lincoln & Guba, Sutsrino et al. argue that it is necessary to minimize translation errors, provide detail accounts of the translation, involve more than one translator, and remain open to inquiry from those seeking access to the translation process.
-For example, in research conducted in the educational context, Sutsrino et al. recommend bilingual researchers the use of inquiry audit for establishing trustworthiness.
-Specifically, investigators can require an outside person to review and examine the translation process and the data analysis in order to ensure that the translation is accurate, and the findings are consistent.
+Therefore, to ensure trustworthiness, which is a measure of the rigor of the study, Lincoln & Guba, Sutsrino et al. argue that it is necessary to minimize translation errors, provide detailed accounts of the translation, involve more than one translator, and remain open to inquiry from those seeking access to the translation process.
+For example, in research conducted in the educational context, Sutsrino et al. recommend that bilingual researchers use an inquiry audit for establishing trustworthiness.
+Specifically, investigators can require an outside person to review and examine the translation process and the data analysis in order to ensure that the translation is accurate and the findings are consistent.